Home Federal Crimes Environmental Crime

 Investigations into potential environmental offenses must be done by the Environmental Protection Agency (EPA).

-If you have been accused of an environmental crime in Los Angeles, it is important to have an attorney who can help defend you during court proceedings.
-The attorneys at Werkman Jackson & Quinn LLP work hard to defend your rights and ensure that you receive a fair trial.
+If you have been accused of an environmental crime in Los Angeles, it is important to have a Los Angeles federal crime defense attorney who can help defend you during court proceedings.
+The lawyers at Werkman Jackson & Quinn LLP work hard to defend your rights and ensure that you receive a fair trial.
 Call us today at (213) 688-0460.

 Federal Laws That Relate To Environmental Crimes